 During winter, unprotected gutters will have frozen water in them.
 This will lead to blockages and impede melted ice from being drained.
 Even though gutter guards may not block all the frost and water, they can lower their occurrence.

-Here are a few tips that should make it easier to install your gutter guard:
+Here are a few tips that should make it easier to install your new product:

 Repair and clean the gutter before installation